 This has been overcome by online estate agents since most will allow you to set your own ‘viewings schedule’.
 This is basically a calendar that allows you to specify the exact days and times you can accept viewings.
 When a prospective buyer wants to a book a viewing, they will only be able to choose from the slots you have made available in your schedule.

 This ultimately allows you to fit selling your property in around your own busy lifestyle.
 No more feeling under pressure to accept a viewing a short notice.
-Online estate agents let viewings happen on your own terms.
+Online agents let viewings happen on your own terms.

 Because viewings can be arranged online 24/7, prospective buyers reap the benefits of online estate agents too.